Dr. Shirley's Web Courses

 AD 1912-1913

-The Balkan Wars.
-The Balkan League of Montenegro, Serbia, Bulgaria and Greece declare war on Turkey and drive the Turks out of Europe.
-Greece gains Macedonia and Epirus
+The Balkan League of Montenegro, Serbia, Bulgaria and Greece declared war on Turkey and drove the Turks out of Europe

 AD 1913